KhronosGroup/glTF/schema/README.md

 # Design Principles

 _TODO: This section was aggregated from glTF slides, wiki pages, etc.  It still needs more details found in those places and to be flushed out._
-_TODO: Include great figures from [glTF Architecture and Schema](https://docs.google.com/file/d/0B4owFPtY81iUeUtVT3ZteThJYnM/edit?usp=sharing) and [glTF Ecosystem](https://docs.google.com/file/d/0B4owFPtY81iUT2pDdWR2Q0I2QTQ/edit?usp=sharing) slides._
+_TODO: Include figures from [glTF Architecture and Schema](https://docs.google.com/file/d/0B4owFPtY81iUeUtVT3ZteThJYnM/edit?usp=sharing) and [glTF Ecosystem](https://docs.google.com/file/d/0B4owFPtY81iUT2pDdWR2Q0I2QTQ/edit?usp=sharing) slides._

 * glTF is a runtime format; not an interchange.
 Its primary use case is rendering.
 * glTF strives to map well to OpenGL, OpenGL ES, and WebGL.
 To make it useful, glTF has abstractions beyond the GL APIs such as a node hierarchy, materials, and animations.